‘Alright mate, tea, and a diet coke for the lady.’ The skinny youth in black gestured behind him. ‘The rest will sort themselves out.’

 Yannis felt like all he’d done was blink before the kids were slumping in their chairs.
 He loved it when they got like that and the buzz of twenty thousand hormones finally shut up.

-His wife appeared at the serving hatch.
+A small white haired woman wearing a smile appeared at the serving hatch.

 ‘Too much, I slipped and knocked the packet.’

 He glanced at the coffees, ‘you got the girl as well?’

 ‘She’s had way more than him.
 Thought she’d need it.
 They never even noticed the other in here.’

 Yannis’ wife gestured at the figures slumped in the chairs of the cafe’s dimly lit booths.

 ‘Well most of them had eyes on stalks when they came in.’
 Yannis did a quick headcount.
 They should have enough now.
 Best close the shop while we deal with this.
 They’ll probably be used to the dose, strong, resilient hedonists like themselves ought to be.
 We’ll work quick.
 I wasn’t expecting another load to turn up.’

 ‘Must have been the last out,’ said Sylv.

 ‘I reckon they’re well under though for now.
 They can’t even twitch, look.’
 Yannis jabbed a fork in one of the lad’s arm just to make sure.